SGA Committee Representation

 Academic Resource Center

-The Campus Outreach Committee is also responsible for the implementation of Student Government social media presence.
+The Campus Engagement Committee is also responsible for the implementation of Student Government social media presence.

-a.
-Disseminating that information to the student body and gaining insight from student body in the form of:
+Disseminating this information to the student body and gaining insight from the student body in the form of:

-- any other form of communication that the Student Engagement Committee seen fit.
+iv. any other form of communication that the Student Engagement Committee sees fit.

-b.
-Planning events that will engage the Student Body in Student Goverment Activity.
+Planning events that will engage the Student Body in Student Government Activity.
 This can include but is not limited to:

 FACULTY COMMITTEES WITH STUDENT REPRESENTATION